Updated: 8/15/2022 | Oaxaca Travel Guide

 Visit the Arquitos de Xochimilco

 The Arquitos (little arches) de Xochimilco along Rufino Tamayo Street, part of the old San Felipe Aqueduct (SFA).
 The SFA which was the main water supply system for Oaxaca from 1751 until 1940.

 Today stores, homes, and restaurants exist behind the arches.
 I followed the arquitos north and found the large Acueducto de Xochimilco.
-We highly recommend walking north on Rufino Tamayo to see all the beautiful artwork along the way.
+We highly recommend walking north from the center on Rufino Tamayo to see all the beautiful street art along the way.

 The Day of the Dead (Día de Los Muertos) is one of the biggest celebrations in all of Mexico and is a great time to visit Oaxaca.